mre/mre.github.io.v2/blog/2017-of-boxes-and-trees.md

 // The next expansion won't fit on the page anymore
 ```

-Since we don't know how many subtrees our tree will have, there is no way to tell how much memory we need to allocate upfront.
+Since we don't know how many subtrees our tree will have, there is no way to tell how much memory we need to allocate up front.
 We'll only know at runtime!

 Rust tells us how to fix that: by inserting an *indirection* like `Box`, `Rc`, or `&`.
 These are different "pointer types" in Rust.
 They all point to places in memory.
 So, instead of knowing the total size of our tree structure, we just know the *point* in memory where the tree is located.
 But that's enough to define the tree structure.